Haas was the keynote speaker for the 2015 Dinner of Champions

 Haas has rebuilt the Wake Forest program back into a perennial contender for ACC and NCAA championships.
 His Deacons have finished in the top-10 at the NCAA Championships three times since 2001.
 Under Haas, Wake Forest has been a fixture in the national rankings, including a No. 1 ranking in 2001.

-Over the last eight years, the Deacons have won 14 tournaments, including three out of the last seven NCAA Regionals.
+Over the last 14 years, the Deacons have won 22 tournaments, including three NCAA Regionals.
 Despite the success, Haas' appetite for ACC and NCAA titles continues to grow.
 He has put together a string of blue-chip recruiting classes.
-Six years ago, the class of Dustin Groves, Chris McCartin and Webb Simpson was one of the best rookie classes in the nation.
+Thirteen years ago, the class of Dustin Groves, Chris McCartin and Webb Simpson was one of the best rookie classes in the nation.
 The 2009 class included a pair of talented freshman -- Evan Beck and Charlie Harrison while the 2010 class featured John Varol and Beau Cutts.
+The current team features young stars like Will Zalatoris, the 2017 ACC Player of the Year, and Cameron Young, who won two titles during his first semester as a collegian in Fall 2015.

 In 2010, Haas led the Deacs to a victory at the Wexford Intercollegiate and a third place showing at the ACC Championship, which was the highest finish since 2004.
 A year earlier, he guided the team to a pair of double-digit victories and a fifth-straight appearance in the NCAA Championship.